yasmin-shahed/proof-mouse/README.md

 For more example proofs, see [examples/](/examples/).

 ### Checking Proofs
-Once you have written a Gentzen-style proof and saved it to a text file, the `pamplemousse` checker can automatically verify that your proof is correct:
+Once you have written a Gentzen-style proof and saved it to a text file, the `mouse` checker can automatically verify that your proof is correct:

 ```
-$ pamplemousse /path/to/proof.txt
+$ mouse /path/to/proof.txt
 ```

-Pamplemousse will record the proof obligation and then check your proof line by line, attempting to unify the formula on each line with the inference rule written as the justification.
+ProofMouse will record the proof obligation and then check your proof line by line, attempting to unify the formula on each line with the inference rule written as the justification.

-If unification fails for a line, Pamplemousse will print out an error detailing what went wrong and exit.
+If unification fails for a line, ProofMouse will print out an error detailing what went wrong and exit.
-Once all lines have been successfully verified, Pamplemousse checks the list of formulas proven against the proof obligations, failing if any proof obligations have not been met.
+Once all lines have been successfully verified, ProofMouse checks the list of formulas proven against the proof obligations, failing if any proof obligations have not been met.

 ## Inference Rules Reference
-The tables below present all the inference rules available to Pamplemousse.
+The tables below present all the inference rules available to ProofMouse.
 The inference rules are written using type variables (`a`, `b`, `c`).
 These type variables can be substituted for _any well-formed formula_, however, the same formula must be substitued for _every instance_ of the same type variable in the same row of the table.